noahtate/vortex-exporter-edit/README.md

+[Usage]
+This program is designed to create a list of installed mods from a vortex backup file.
+Vortex creates these automatically in user\AppData\Roaming\Vortex\temp\state_backups_full.
+You can also manually make a backup to any location you want in settings/workarounds -> create backup

 NEXUS MODS LINK: https://www.nexusmods.com/site/mods/1095?tab=description

 *** *DISCLAIMER* This mod is very much in a beta state.
 I originally modified the modlist exporter for my own use, and saw that many comments requested the same features I wanted to implement.
 The program has only been tested exporting one game's profiles at a time.
 If you select more than one game at a time it may break the program.
 Please feel free to submit bug reports and I will continue to upload updates as I get around to fixing things and implementing features. ***